wechols22/APCreateTask/README.md

 ## May 7th In Class Create Task Progress

 During the May 7th class period, I removed depracated files and functions from my program code and reduced the overall vision for the game.
-I also began planning to answer the prompts.
+I also began planning to answer the prompts and gave credit to the pygame library.

   Note: the customDisplayText function may be duplicated and needs to be consolidated